skoude/skoude.github.io/_posts/2015-05-19-Using-Ansible-to-deploy-instances.markdown

 There are some prerequisites you need to take care of:

-* You need to have ansible installed
+* You need to have ansible and git installed
+* You need Mac or Linux.
+Sorry, this is not for Windows users.
 * Openstack must be installed and you must have Tenant(Project) there([DevStack](http://docs.openstack.org/developer/devstack/) is also fine)
 * Know the Openstack API Endpoint url for Identity -service.
 From Dashboard goto `Access & Security` and `API Access`
 * You need to know how to download openstack RC-file (more info [OpenstackRC documentation](http://docs.openstack.org/cli-reference/content/cli_openrc.html) )